-A Notice of Availability for the Draft EIS/R will be published in the Federal Register, advertisements will be placed in several local newspapers, and the Draft EIS/R will be filed with the United States Environmental Protection Agency (USEPA) for federal review in accordance with 40 CFR parts 1506.9 and 1506.10.
-The publication of the Notice of Availability also serves to meet CEQA requirements.
-Also, pursuant to the CEQA Statute and Guidelines, the Draft EIS/R, along with a Notice of Completion, will be filed with the Office of Planning and Research for state agency review.
-USFWS and CDFW will send notices to all who provided scoping comments, expressed interest in this project, or requested such notice in writing.
-Copies of the Draft EIS/R will be available for public review on the SBSP Restoration Project website (www.southbayrestoration.org) and during regular office hours at the following locations:
+A Notice of Availability for the Draft EIS/R was published in the Federal Register, advertisements were placed in several local newspapers, and the Draft EIS/R was filed with the United States Environmental Protection Agency (USEPA) for federal review in accordance with 40 CFR parts 1506.9 and 1506.10.
+The publication of the Notice of Availability met CEQA requirements.
+Also, pursuant to the CEQA Statute and Guidelines, the Draft EIS/R, along with a Notice of Completion, was filed with the Office of Planning and Research for state agency review.
+USFWS and CDFW sent notices to all who provided scoping comments, expressed interest in this project, or requested such notice in writing.

-- California Department of Fish and Wildlife, 7329 Silverado Trail, Napa, CA, 94558, (707) 944-5500; - California State Coastal Conservancy, 1515 Clay Street, 10th Floor, Oakland, CA 94612, (510) 286-1015;
+Copies of the Draft EIS/R were available for public review on the SBSP Restoration Project website (www.southbayrestoration.org) and during regular office hours at the following locations:

-- Don Edwards San Francisco Bay National Wildlife Refuge Visitor Center, 2 Marshlands Road, Fremont, CA 94555, (510) 792-0222; - Offices of the San Francisco District of the United States Army Corps of Engineers, 1455 Market Street, #16, San Francisco, CA 94103, (415) 503-6804; and - Administrative offices of the Santa Clara Valley Water District, 5750 Almaden Expressway, San Jose, CA 95118-3686, (408) 265-2600.
+- California Department of Fish and Wildlife, 7329 Silverado Trail, Napa, CA, 94558, (707) 944-5500; - California State Coastal Conservancy, 1515 Clay Street, 10th Floor, Oakland, CA 94612, (510) 286-1015; - Don Edwards San Francisco Bay National Wildlife Refuge Visitor Center, 2 Marshlands Road, Fremont, CA 94555, (510) 792-0222; - Offices of the San Francisco District of the United States Army Corps of Engineers, 1455 Market Street, #16, San Francisco, CA 94103, (415) 503-6804; and - Administrative offices of the Santa Clara Valley Water District, 5750 Almaden Expressway, San Jose, CA 95118-3686, (408) 265-2600.

-The Draft EIS/R will also available for public review at the following libraries:
+The Draft EIS/R was also available for public review at the following libraries: